Data Centers in Austin

 Power Analysis

-Average Cost Of Power: Industrial electricity rates are estimated to be between $0.07 and $0.09 per kWh as of September 2025.
-These competitive costs help lower the total cost of ownership for large-scale deployments.
-The grid benefits from a diverse mix of natural gas, wind, coal, and nuclear generation.
+Average Cost Of Power: Industrial electricity rates are estimated between $0.07 and $0.09/kWh as of December 2025.
+These competitive rates significantly lower the total cost of ownership for high-density compute and AI workloads compared to markets in California or the Northeast.

 Market Access, Business & Tax Climate